 The Church is a society divine in its origin, supernatural in its end.
 Christ and His Church together make up the "whole Christ" (Saint Augustine); the response of Saint Joan of Arc to her judges sums up the faith of the holy doctors and the good sense of the believer: "About Jesus Christ and the Church, I simply know they're just one thing, and we shouldn't complicate the matter."
 The mission of the Church is to proclaim and establish the Kingdom of God begun by Jesus Christ among all peoples.
 The Church constitutes on earth the seed and beginning of this salvific Kingdom, in a communion of the church militant and church triumphant.
 Faith is a personal act insofar as it is the free response of the human person to God who reveals Himself.
 But at the same time it is an ecclesial act which expresses itself in the proclamation, "We believe".
 It is in fact the Church that believes, and thus by the grace of the Holy Spirit precedes, engenders and nourishes the faith of each Christian.
 Christ clearly establishes a church (singular) in Chapter 16 of Matthew, and listen carefully to the pronoun used by Jesus: "I will build my church".
 By divine decree, the Catholic Church possesses the fullness of divine truth.
 This does not mean that the Church 'hoards' it as its own.
 Rather, it proclaims what was given to it - an immutable sacred deposit of faith.
 Freely you have received, now freely you must give.
 The authority of the Pope is essentially subordinate to that of Sacred Tradition and Sacred Scripture.
 The purpose for which Jesus made Peter His vicar on earth and gave him successors was that they would use this authority to protect, defend and preserve the deposit of faith.
 The truth is the lifeblood of the Church; it courses through her veins.
 Jesus endowed the Church with a charism to teach in His name, and she is led to all truth by the Holy Spirit.
 You will find admission of this straight out of the mouth of Martin Luther himself: "We are obliged to yield many things to the Papists (Catholics) - that they possess the Word of God which we received from them, otherwise we should have known nothing at all about it."
 (Commentary on St. John, ch.
 16).
 Remember that Truth, with a capital T, is a person, Jesus Christ, and the Catholic Church is the doorway to that Truth.
 Perusal of the collection of extracts which embody Ian's "spiritual quest" reads like nothing more than a self-glorifying, pseudo-spiritual Gap Yah journal, in which reason is strictly limited to the empirical.
 The New Testament came out of the Church; the Church did not come out of the New Testament.
 Before the Acts of the Apostles could be written, the apostles had to act.
 There was no Bible for the first 400 years of Christianity.
 The Catholic Church did not 'steal God' from anyone; the Catholic Church is Christ in His mystical body.
 Otherwise, why does Christ, who had already ascended to heaven, ask of Saul on the road to Damascus, "Saul, Saul, why do you persecute me ?".
 This body existed throughout the Roman Empire before the first stroke of the Gospels was ever written.
 "Even as I write, I am glad of my sufferings on your behalf, as, in this mortal frame of mine, I help to pay off the debt which the afflictions of Christ still leave to be paid, for the sake of his body, the Church."
 (Col. 1: 24).
 We serve a suffering Saviour.
 Jesus spoke of His crucifixion as a baptism (Luke 12: 50), in which sacrament we die with Him so that we might rise to new life.
 The old man is crucified with Him; clothed with Christ, we are no longer servants of sin.
 The word church comes from the old English and Germanic word kirke; Greek ekklesia; Hebrew qahal; which means called, assembled, gathered.
 The church, in its most basic sense, is the community of those who have been gathered together by God.
 You never cease to gather a people to yourself, so that from the rising of the sun to its setting a pure sacrifice may be offered to your name.
 The church exists for the altar, rather than the altar for the church.

 The Left believes in narrative over fact.
-Twin Beasts of the Apocalypse, Liberalism and Islamic fundamentalism share the same vision: the destruction of Western civilization.
+Twin Beasts of the Apocalypse, Liberalism and Islamic fundamentalism share the same vision: the destruction of Western Civilization.
 Both ideologies wish to wipe the slate clean and remould society according to their own wicked designs.
 Just compare the rampant gender dysphoria of the Left with the genital mutilation of Islam.

 As Woods nails here, note how Ian's attacks, and those of others, are masked at the outset as a criticism of religion in general, but soon narrow to the true source of their ire - the Catholic priesthood (Not ministers.
 Not pastors.
 Priests).
 Saul Alinsky, Rule 12.
 Note the bungled phrasing from Squire ("organised religion and Christianity") in the NME extract below; have the balls to say namely.